• Skip to main content

 Treatments for Migraines vs. Headaches

 Treatment may vary depending on the headache type or migraine.
-Additionally, a combination of medications or therapies may be considered for those suffering from symptoms such as nausea, vomiting, muscle pain, or irritability.
-It’s important patients see their doctor right away if symptoms have been present for more than a few weeks.
+A combination of medications or therapies may be considered for those suffering from symptoms such as nausea, vomiting, muscle pain, or irritability.
+Patients must see their doctor immediately if symptoms have been present for over a few weeks.

-The Omega migraine procedure is a surgical procedure based on neurostimulation that provides long lasting pain relief for those suffering from chronic migraines.
-Patients who have not responded to conservative or interventional treatment options for at least six months may be considered as a candidate for the procedure.
+The Omega migraine procedure is a surgical procedure based on neurostimulation that provides long-lasting pain relief for chronic migraines.
+Patients who have not responded to conservative or interventional treatment options for at least six months may be considered candidates for the procedure.
 A board-certified, interventional pain management specialist will perform an evaluation before moving forward with a trial procedure.

 Diabetic Nerve Pain Treatment